-It was this question that spurred my enthusiasm to learn as much as I could about Colombian coffee.
-I wanted to know where to find the best Colombian coffee and what the best Colombian coffee brands were.
-I wanted to learn why Colombian coffee was considered some of the best in the world, and I wanted to take a crash course in coffee.
+Our trip spurred my enthusiasm to learn as much as I could about Colombian coffee.
+I wanted to know where to find the best coffee beans and what the best brands were.
+I wanted to learn why it was considered some of the best in the world.
+Basically I wanted to take a crash course in coffee.

-Obviously, I knew I wasn’t going to become as well versed in coffee as I am in tea or wine in the short 10 days we had to spend in Colombia, but I wanted to at least return to London with a better appreciation and knowledge of it.
-I mean, what better place to learn than in the capital of coffee?
+Obviously, I knew I wasn’t going to become as well versed in coffee as I am in tea or wine in the short 10 days we had to spend in Colombia, I mean, what better place to learn than in the capital of coffee?

 So while we were in Medellin, Colombia, we started out drinking as much coffee as we could, and booked ourselves in for a crash course in coffee drinking at the Toucan Cafe.
 It was there that we met certified SCAE barrista, Andrés Paniagua (find him on Instagram), who is an expert coffee cupper, on his way to being a Q Grader (certified coffee taster).